Get all the latest data for Limassol

 How do I verify title and ownership history in Limassol right now?

-The official registry you should use to verify title and ownership history in Limassol is the Cyprus Land Registry (Department of Lands and Surveys), which maintains the authoritative records for all property in the district.
+The official place to verify title and ownership history in Limassol is the Cyprus Department of Lands and Surveys, usually through your lawyer and DLS search services.

 You will find here the list of classic mistakes people make when buying a property in Limassol.